Skip to content

 5. Jonathan Kellerman, 1949 -

-In Kellerman’s novel [When the Bough Breaks](https://www.amazon.com/dp/B003VPWXWY? tag=work089-20), protagonist Alex Delaware, a child psychologist, is called upon to help solve a brutal double murder.
-Delaware’s expertise in the psychological realm adds depth and nuance to the investigation, while Kellerman’s writing keeps readers engaged with a captivating mystery.
-The novel, which marked the beginning of the long-running Alex Delaware series, showcases Kellerman’s unique blend of psychological insight and thrilling storytelling.
+When the Bough Breaks introduces child psychologist Alex Delaware, who is called upon to help solve a brutal double murder.
+Delaware’s expertise in psychology adds depth and nuance to the investigation, while Kellerman’s writing creates a captivating mystery that explores the dark side of family dynamics.

 “He stood and looked out the window, gazing out over the tops of pines and eucalyptus.
 From where I sat I could see smoke rising in indolent swirls from a distant fireplace.”